 This is a custom sweet feed mix.
-The owner, who has a large number of horses specifies what they want included.
+The owner, who has a large number of horses specifies what they want to be included.
 The feed is delivered either by the bag or with a bulk truck that fills a large bin.
-This particular feed has oats, corn, molasses and a mineral supplement.
-Many feed companies make thier own sweet feeds for owners who may only need small quantities.
-One precaution with sweet feed in hot humid weather: if the molasses content is high, and the feed sits for a long time, it can begin to ferment or mold.Continue to 6 of 8 below.
+This particular feed has oats, corn, molasses, and a mineral supplement.
+Many feed companies make their own sweet feeds for owners who may only need small quantities.
+One precaution with sweet feed in hot humid weather: if the molasses content is high, and the feed sits for a long time, it can begin to ferment or mold.Continue to 5 of 7 below.

-Whole oats has been standard horse feed for decades.
+Whole oats have been standard horse feed for decades.
 Oats can also be bought crimped, crushed, rolled, steamed or triple cleaned.
 Cleaning removes all dust and weed seeds.
-Some people feel if the oats is bruised by crimping or rolling it will be more digestible.
-Often owners will see what looks whole oats in the manure and assume that the horse can't digest the outer shell and the oats have gone straight through.
-But if you inspect the manure a little closer, you'll see that nothing is left of the inside of the oat and only the hulls are passing through whole.
-Also, there is a chance that crimping, rolling ect... allows the grain to deteriorate faster and lose nutritional value.Continue to 6 of 7 below.
+Some people feel if the oats are bruised by crimping or rolling it will be more digestible.
+Often owners will see what looks like whole oats in the manure and assume that the horse can't digest the outer shell and the oats have gone straight through.
+But if you inspect the manure a little closer, you'll see that nothing is left of the inside of the oat, and only the hulls are passing through the whole.
+Also, there is a chance that crimping or rolling allows the grain to deteriorate faster and lose nutritional value.Continue to 6 of 7 below.

 These cubes are highly compressed timothy hay.
-The hay is dryed, chopped and compressed, then sold by the bag.
-Some people replace a portion of their horse's hay with hay cubes and they are useful if your horse can't tolerate even a small amount of hay dust.
-These cubes are very hard, and while a horse's jaw is very strong, there is a chance of choke.
+The hay is dried, chopped and compressed, then sold by the bag.
+Some people replace a portion of their horse's hay with hay cubes, and they are useful if your horse can't tolerate even a small amount of hay dust.
+These cubes are very hard, and while a horse's jaw is very strong, there is a chance of choking.
 Soaking and breaking up the cubes is one way to avoid this problem.Continue to 7 of 7 below.